linkedin/dph-framework/persona-champions.md

 Persona champions are the primary people responsible for processing the feedback from our surveys and real-time feedback systems.
-They get access to the raw feedback data in order to process and categorize its actionable [insights](data-vs-insights.md).
+They get access to the raw feedback data in order to process and categorize it into actionable [insights](data-vs-insights.md).

 After each survey, this process occurs: